kalyanjyoti11/spotifyclone/README.md

 # spotifyclone

-Created a spotify clone using HTML, CSS and JavaSript. you can listen to songs without AD.
+Created a spotify clone using HTML, CSS and JavaSript. you can add your favourite songs and can listen to it without add.